NativeScript/docs-v7/docs/core-concepts/navigation.md

 ### Navigate and set bindingContext to the page

-While you are navigating you could set `bindingContext` to a page.
-The follwing example shows how to provide `bindingContext` automaticlly while navigating to a page.
+While you are navigating, you could set `bindingContext` to a page.
+The following example shows how to provide `bindingContext` automatically while navigating to a page.

 ```JavaScript
 const getFrameById = require("tns-core-modules/ui/frame").getFrameById;